Black ceramic steamer from Iga ⋅ Nagatani Seito

 7. Do not leave the donabe immersed in water for more than 30 minutes.

-9. Caution: the donabe can become hot during cooking.
-Always handle it with gloves or a tea towel.
+9. Caution: donabe can become hot during cooking.
+Always handle with gloves or a cloth.

 2. Leave the rice to stand in one and a half parts cold water for the time indicated, outside the donabe.

-3. Bring the water to the boil, then cook over a low heat for the time indicated, placing the hole on the top lid perpendicular to the holes on the inside lid.
+3. Bring the water to the boil, then simmer for the time indicated, placing the hole on the top lid perpendicular to the holes on the inside lid.

 4. Turn off the heat and let the rice stand for 15 minutes, leaving the lid on.